 language codes.
 (Example: DE,FR,US,CA,MX)

-The trailer processing system works in a FIFO queue.
+A. The trailer processing system works in a FIFO queue.
 If there is a long queue of trailers ahead of yours, then it may take a few hours to complete the conversion.
 The position in the queue is reported for each trailer in the Trailers tab.
 Note: Deletion / re-submission will move the trailer to the back of the queue.

-The most common reason for a trailer to fail is the resolution of the video.
+A. The most common reason for a trailer to fail is the resolution of the video.
 Please ensure you use a common resolution such as 1920x1080 or 1280x720 to avoid any downstream processing issues.
 Another common issue is an unsupported audio sample rate (please use 44Khz or 48Khz).

 Adobe Media Encoder PresetsDownload these presets